lanl/JuliQAOA.jl/README.md

 ## Installation

-The latest stable release of JuliQAOA can be installed using the Julia package manager with
+The latest stable release of MPS-JuliQAOA can be installed using the Julia package manager with

 ```julia
 julia> import Pkg